Mirror Mirror (film): Plot

-A widowed king marries an evil enchantress named Clementianna, who is the most beautiful woman in the land.
-One day, the king leaves to fight a great evil that has invaded the land, but never returns.
-Clementianna becomes Queen and rules in his absence, while confining her young stepdaughter, Snow White, to the palace.
+In narration, the very beautiful but wicked enchantress, the Evil Queen, insists that this is her story: she had married the widower king, who one day left to fight a great evil that had invaded the land, but never returned.
+The Queen rules in his absence, while confining her young stepdaughter, Princess Snow White, to the palace.

-Ten years later, Snow White, now a young lady, desires to explore the kingdom and sneaks out.
-Walking through the forest, she meets the visiting Prince Andrew Alcott, a prince from the Kingdom of Valencia, who has been robbed by a band of Dwarves; she and the prince are instantly smitten with each other.
-Snow White arrives in the town, and finds the people are destitute due to the Queen's heavy taxation.
+Ten years later, Snow White is now a young woman who desires to explore the kingdom and decides to sneak out.
+Walking through the forest, she meets the visiting Prince Alcott of Valencia and his valet, Runbock, who has been robbed by a band of dwarfs; she and Alcott are instantly smitten with each other.
+Snow White arrives in the town and finds the people are destitute due to the Queen's heavy taxation.

-Meanwhile, Clementianna is introduced to Alcott and plans to marry him for his wealth.
-Clementianna throws a ball to woo the Prince, and Snow White secretly attends, planning to ask the prince to help her restore the kingdom.
-Clementianna notices Snow White and the prince dancing and orders her manservant Brighton to take the princess into the forest and feed her to the beast.
-Brighton leaves Snow White in the forest, but she runs away from the beast, collapsing at the door to the dwarves' hideout.
-The dwarves take her in and introduce themselves as Grimm, Butcher, Wolf, Napoleon, Half Pint, Grub, and Chuck.
-When Brighton collects more taxes levied by the queen to pay for her expensive parties, the dwarves rob him.
-Snow White takes the money and returns it to the townspeople, crediting the dwarves, whom the people hail as heroes.
+Meanwhile, the Queen is introduced to Alcott and is also smitten.
+She decides to marry him for his wealth to solve the kingdom's financial troubles and throws a ball to woo him.
+Unbeknownst to her, Snow White secretly attends, planning to ask Alcott to help her regain her throne and restore the kingdom.
+The Queen spots them dancing and orders her manservant, Brighton, to take Snow White into the forest and feed her to a monster known as "the Beast".

+Showing deep care and concern for Snow White, Brighton spares her and requests that she run away from the Beast, before the latter collapses at the dwarfs' hideout.
+The dwarfs take her in and introduce themselves as Will Grimm, Butcher, Wolf, Napoleon, Half Pint, Grub, and Chuck.
+When Brighton collects more taxes levied by the Queen to pay for her expensive parties, the dwarfs rob him.
+Snow White takes the money and returns it to the townspeople, crediting the dwarfs, whom the people hail as heroes.

-Clementianna informs Alcott that Snow White is dead.
-When the prince finds out that the bandits have robbed Brighton, he goes after them.
-In the forest, Alcott discovers that Snow White is alive and in league with the dwarves, who have trained her in combat.
-Each believing the other to be in the wrong, Snow White and Alcott duel.
-Alcott returns to the palace defeated and informs the queen that Snow White is alive.
+The Queen informs Alcott that Snow White is dead.
+When he hears that the bandits have robbed Brighton, he goes after them.
+In the forest, he discovers that Snow White is in league with the dwarfs, who have trained her in combat.
+Both believing each other to be in the wrong, Snow White and Alcott duel.
+He returns, defeated, and informs the Queen that Snow White was the dwarfs' leader and is alive.